Scalable Long-Term Beamforming for Massive Multi-User MIMO: Proposed Solution

 \subsection{Computation of the Matrix Inverse}

 After computing the estimates $\wh{\bs{Q}}_j$, we need to compute the inverse of the matrix:

 which serves as an estimate of \eqref{eq:Qdef}.
-As discussed above, the brute force inversion of this matrix requires $O(N_{\subsf rx}^3)$ \acp{FLOP}, which is computationally prohibitive and incompatible with hardware acceleration.
-Our key solution is to take an estimate
+As discussed above, the brute force inversion of this matrix requires $\mathcal{O}(N_{\subsf rx}^3)$ \acp{FLOP}, which is computationally prohibitive and incompatible with hardware acceleration.
+We consider two possible methods.